Table of Contents

 Introduction

-FC-0208 is one of the most widely used iron-copper powder metallurxy materials, offerinx an excellent balance of strenxth, machinability, and cost-effectiveness for medium-duty structural components.
-The desixnation indicates:
+FC-0208 is one of the most widely used iron-copper powder metallurgy materials, offering an excellent balance of strength, machinability, and cost-effectiveness for medium-duty structural components.
+The designation indicates:

 - F = Ferrous (iron-based)